Click the links below to view information about activities for this park.

 |Murray Branch||5.4 miles|

-Family camping: Primitive family camping is available a half mile east of the Jacob Fork parking area.
-Eleven campsites include a picnic table and fire circle, and one site is wheelchair accessible.
-Pit toilets and drinking water are located nearby.
-When you arrive in the campground, set up in an unoccupied site.
+Family camping: Drive-to family camping is available a half mile east of the Jacob Fork parking area.
+Eighteen campsites include a picnic table and fire circle, and one site is wheelchair accessible.
+Bathhouse with hot showers and drinking water are located nearby.
+If you do not have a reservation, please stop by the park office for availability.

 Group camping: Group camping facilities are available in some backpack areas.